WTFAcademy/WTF-zk/Languages/en/39_PairingExtension/readme.md

   - pairing
 ---

-# WTF zk Tutorial Lesson 39: Weil Pairing on Extension Fields
+# WTF zk Tutorial Lesson 39: Weil Pairing over Extension Fields

-In this tutorial, we will discuss the Weil pairing on extension fields.
+In this tutorial, we will discuss the Weil pairing over extension fields.
 This concept involves two important ideas: embedding degree and the MOV algorithm.
 Understanding these concepts will deepen your understanding of bilinear pairings and elliptic curves.

 ## 1. Embedding Degree